PedroLucas-M-m/Tales/README.md

-# Tales
+# TalesCodigo e documentaçao do projeto 01 do estagio
- Projeto 01 do Estagio
+ Codigo e documentaçao do projeto 01 do estagio